 The Kingsdown location is similarly an open chalk bank, but with few plants.
-The largest Kent population is omitted from Philp (2010).
-Joyce Pitt20 in 2000 assessed Arabis hirsuta as still quite common on bare chalk banks in the Dover area.
+The largest Kent population is vc 15; may be gone from vc 16 omitted from Philp (2010).
+Joyce Pitt22 in 2000 assessed Arabis hirsuta as still quite common on bare chalk banks in the Dover area.
 This was confirmed by a KBRG meeting in 2013 which found between 1500 and 2000 plants growing near Dover on steep northeastern and northwestern slopes, particularly where management had created open areas of bare chalk.
+A further site was discovered in 2017 near Hucking, less than 1.5km from the Stockbury colony, on a grazed chalk grassland slope, believed to have been an old location for Polygala amarella (Dwarf or Kentish Milkwort)

-19 These are TQ54G and M (Westerham); TQ46Q (Halstead); TQ85P (Hucking - FR recorded it in 1986 at Rumsted Court, TQ8459); TR15G (there is also a 1949 record for a chalky roadside north of Swarling Farm, Chartham Downs); TR25A (Barham - there is also a 1945 record at Gravel Castle); TR34T (Otty Bottom, Kingsdown - there is also a 1954 record for the Lynch).
+$^{^{21}}$ These are TQ54G and M (Westerham); TQ46Q (Halstead); TQ85P (Hucking - (there is also a 1949 record for a chalky roadside north of Swarling Farm, Chartha Gravel Castle); TR34T (Otty Bottom, Kingsdown - there is also a 1954 record for the